artingo/Einkaufsliste/README.md

-# Einkaufsliste mit React.js
+# Shopping list with React.js
-Dieses Repository enthält eine Einkaufsliste, welche als Abschlussprojekt des Kurses "Grundlagen der Programierung" dient und mit HTML5, CSS3 und React.js entwickelt wurde.
+This repository contains a shopping list which serves as a final project of the course "Fundamentals of Programming".
+It was developed with HTML5, CSS3 and React.js.

-Die Live-Version ist auf GitHub Pages:
+The live version is on GitHub Pages:
 https://artingo.github.io/Einkaufsliste/

-Das Endergebnis sieht so aus:
+The final result looks like this:
 ![ShoppingList](./img/ShoppingList.png)

-Alfred Walther
+Freddie Walther